Explore Your Options

 • Apprenticeships are a combination of classroom and workplace training.
 Many apprentices also obtain college degrees and certificates as part of their program.

-• Career examples: electrician, auto mechanic, hospital coder, utility technician, construction and more!
+• Career examples — electrician, auto mechanic, hospital coder, utility technician, construction and more!
 Apprenticeships are available for occupations outside of the trades, too - like accounting technicians.

-Video - Internships and Apprenticeships Internships and Apprenticeships
+reverse-icons-resource-video.svg Internships and Apprenticeships

 Certificate Programs and Certifications